JaciBrunning/EmbeddedTools/README.md

                     file "myfile.dat"                       // Set the file to deploy.
 Required. filename "myfile.othername"             // Set the filename on the remote system.
 Default: name of file above cache true                              // Cache file on remote system?
-Default: true
+Default: true cacheMethod CacheMethod.MD5_CMD         // Set the caching method, one of { MD5_CMD, MD5_FILE, EXISTS }.
+MD5_CMD is better for smaller files.

                     predeploy << "mycommand"                // Set commands to run before deploying this artifact postdeploy << "mycommand"               // Set commands to run after deploying this artifact